-In 2003, NAFRI accounted for roughly 84 percent of the country's total agricultural researchers and 90 percent of expenditures.
+In 2003, NAFRI accounted for roughly 84 per cent of the country's total agricultural researchers and 90 per cent of expenditures.
 It is observed that the investment for agriculture research at NUOL is relatively increased.
-The donors support in agriculture research by different subsectors for NAFRI and NUOL is in average for the last 5 years (2010-2015) about US\$800,000 and US\$ 450,000 respectively (figure).
+The donors support in agriculture research by different subsectors for NAFRI and NUOL is in average for the last five years (2010-2015) about USD 800,000 and USD 450,000 respectively.

-The government investment in agriculture research comprises of 3 sources:
+The government investment in agriculture research comprises of three sources:

-1. from the regular budget of Ministry of Agriculture.
-The sources is still limited since it is an administrative budget.
-This source of agriculture research fund is about 10% of the annual expenditure of MAF.

-2. from government special fund such as disaster prevention.

-3. Government Research Fund.
-The Government Research Fund has been established in 2012 by the National Assembly announces.
-The Ministry of Science and Technology is in charge of the disbursement on the priority project proposal.
-The Government Research Fund is set to be 1% of annual total government investment budget
+- From the regular budget of Ministry of Agriculture.
+The source is still limited since it is an administrative budget.
+This source of agriculture research fund is about 10 per cent of the annual expenditure of MAF - From government special fund such as disaster prevention - The Government Research Fund has been established in 2012 by the National Assembly announces.
+The Ministry of Science and Technology is in-charge of the disbursement on the priority project proposal.
+The Government Research Fund is set to be one per cent of annual total government investment budget

-In general, the government investment in agriculture research for both NAFRI and NUOL from 2005 to 2010 is relatively small and significantly increased by double to triple during the period of 2010 to 2015 (figure.....).
-However, the agriculture research budget of NAFRI is relatively still higher that NUOL.
+In general, the government investment in agriculture research for both NAFRI and NUOL from 2005 to 2010 is relatively small and significantly increased by double to triple during the period of 2010 to 2015.
+However, the agriculture research budget of NAFRI is relatively still higher than that NUOL.

-In 2015, NAFRI has 22 researchers with Ph D, 83 M Sc, 151 B Sc and technicians.
+In 2015, NAFRI has 22 researchers with Ph.D., 83 M.Sc., 151 B.Sc. and technicians.

-VI.
-Major challenges and opportunities

-Majors Challenges for agriculture research in Laos are as follows:

-• Need appropriate infrastructure development (laboratory, equipment needed).
+- Need appropriate infrastructure development (laboratory, equipment needed).
 The investment in infrastructure of agriculture research institute and university is very limited and most of the investment based on donors support.
 There are existing laboratory with capacity of few analysis.
 There is no accredited laboratory in the country which makes difficulty for analysis and evidence-based research.
-The research facility such as laboratory improvement for accredited.

-• There are limited scientific and trained manpower in high technology, biotechnology, breeding, post harvest loss, farm machinery...etc. at the same time, large proportions of the workforce are trapped in lower-productivity farming jobs: 7 in 10 Lao workers are employed in the agriculture sector.
+The research facility such as laboratory improvement for accredited - There are limited scientific and trained manpower in high technology, biotechnology, breeding, post harvest loss, farm machinery etc. At the same time, large proportions of the workforce are trapped in lower-productivity farming jobs: seven in 10 Lao workers are employed in the agriculture sector.
 This implies that a very large number of workers is needed, each producing very little and making only a meager living.
-Large proportions of the workforce are trapped in lower-productivity farming jobs: 7 in 10 Lao workers are employed in the agriculture sector.
-This implies that a very large number of workers are employed in the agriculture sector.
-This implies that a very large number of workers is needed, each producing very little and making only a meager living.
-Boosting agricultural productivity is a top priority to raise farm incomes, lower the need for labor in the agricultural sector, and eventually free agricultural workers to move out of farming to higher-productive, higher-paying sectors with more growth prospects.

-• However, there are an opportunity for agriculture research improvement in the country .
-Laos is rich in agro-biodiversity, genetic resources for breeding, better road network within the country and regional integration which will accelerate the regional trade.
-The increased number of tourism opportunity for locally based export of traditional agriculture organic products.
-There are an opportunities can include trade, favourable resource base, genetic resources, etc.

-• More cooperation and effective network between the organizations involved in agriculture research: NAFRI, NUOL and private sectors are needed.
+Boosting agricultural productivity is a top priority to raise farm incomes, lower the need for labor in the agricultural sector, and eventually free agricultural workers to move out of farming to higher-productive, higher-paying sectors with more growth prospects - There is an opportunity for agriculture research improvement in the country.
+Laos is rich in agrobiodiversity, genetic resources for breeding, better road network within the country and regional integration which will accelerate the regional trade.
+The increased number of tourism opportunities for locally based export of traditional agriculture organic products.
+There opportunities can include trade, favourable resource base, genetic resources, etc. - More cooperation and effective network between the organizations involved in agriculture research: NAFRI, NUOL and private sectors are needed.
 AEC is an opportunity for future fruitful cooperation within ASEAN partners in agriculture research and with regional and international organizations

-VII.
-Looking ahead short and mid-term
+Looking Ahead (Short and mid-term)

 NAFRI needs to mobilizing fund and resources for research for development, strengthen national and international research collaboration, and research and extension linkage.
-Donors and partners need to align their support to the priorities outlined in research programs in the research strategy.
+Donors and partners need to align their support to the priorities outlined in research programmes in the research strategy.